 The benefits of flaxseed oil

-It is obtained by pressing the seeds of Linum usitatissimum, or “cultivated flax”.
-Like the soy or the nigella, this plant produces oilseeds, which are very rich in oil.
+It is obtained by pressing the seeds of Linum usitatissimum or “cultivated flax”.
+Like soy or nigella, this plant produces oilseeds, which are very rich in oil.

-It is characterized by a beautiful golden-yellow color, a cereal-like scent and a slightly bitter taste.
-It is both a culinary and cosmetic oil.
+It is characterized by a beautiful golden-yellow color, a cereal-like aroma and a slightly bitter taste.
+It is an oil that is both culinary and cosmetic.
 In cooking, it is used to dress cold dishes.

-It is also suitable for facial, body and hair care.
-Finally, it can be taken in capsules as a dietary supplement.
+It is also recommended for face, body and hair care.
+Finally, it can be taken in capsules, as a dietary supplement.

 The benefits of flax seeds

-These seeds are composed of about 40% fatty acids (omega-3-6-9).
-They also contain vitamin E and a wide variety of B-group vitamins (B1, B2, B3, B5, B6 and B9).
-Not to mention the minerals and trace elements: calcium, copper, iron, magnesium…
+These seeds consist of about 40 % fatty acids (omega-3-6-9).
+They also contain vitamin E and a wide variety of B vitamins (B1, B2, B3, B5, B6 and B9).
+Not to mention the minerals and trace elements : calcium, copper, iron, magnesium…

 This balanced ratio also gives it benefits for the heart.
 As shown by this study, it contributes to cardiovascular health.

-Finally, it is credited with anti-inflammatory properties, anti-cancer effects and a positive effect on the nervous system and emotional balance.
+Finally, it is credited with anti-inflammatory properties, anti-cancer properties, and a positive effect on the nervous system and emotional balance.

 How to choose your flaxseed oil?